merelcht/kedro-datasets-showcase/slides.md

 <br>
 <br>

-- Kedro now supports Rich logging, which turns our logs and tracebacks from boring and hard-to-read to pretty and colourful 🌈
+- Kedro now supports Rich logging, which turns our logs and tracebacks from boring and hard-to-read to pretty and colourful. 🌈
 - We're not done yet!
 Expect more Rich-related changes to come soon.

 ::right::